- Reference Number: HEY-662/2019

 - Once the electrode application is complete the recording will commence.
 You will not feel anything during the recording apart from the electrodes resting on your head.

 - The recording will take approximately 30 minutes and during this period there will be times when your eyes are open and times when they are closed.
-At the start of the recording you may be asked to perform some eye movements to calibrate the machine.

 - During the test you will be asked to breathe deeply for a short time.